-Beginning in the 1970s, Peace Corps Philippines decreased the education component of its program and focused on social and economic development in rural areas.
-Volunteers worked on projects in health and nutrition, appropriate technology, water sanitation, agricultural extension, marketing cooperatives, fisheries, income generation, agroforestry, upland community development, vocational education, deaf education, local development planning, and small business development.
+Beginning in the 1970s, Peace Corps Philippines expanded its reach beyond education and focused on social and economic development in rural areas.
+Volunteers worked on projects in health and nutrition, appropriate technology, agricultural extension, marketing cooperatives, fisheries, income generation, agroforestry, upland community development, vocational education, deaf education, local development planning, and small business development.

-From the mid-1980s through the ’90s, Volunteers once again worked in schools, this time as teacher trainers at the high-school level, while others were assigned to projects in health, agriculture, fisheries, agroforestry, income generation, and local development planning.
+From the mid-1980s through the ’90s, Volunteers once again worked in schools, this time as teacher trainers at the high-school level while other Volunteers were assigned to projects in health, agriculture, fisheries, agroforestry, income generation, and local development planning.

-At present, 180 Volunteers work alongside Filipino counterparts to teach students and train teachers; strengthen organizations working with children, youth, and families at risk; and assist communities in the management and conservation of coastal resources.
+By January 2023 with the re-entry, Volunteers will continue to work alongside Filipino counterparts to teach English to students in the classroom; strengthen organizations working with children, youth, and families at risk; and assist communities in the management and conservation of coastal resources.